DEPENDABLE LEGAL SERVICES

 - Termination of Parental Rights

 Alsip Law Office is an experienced advocate in family law matters and has represented a lot of clients from all walks of life dealing with a wide variety of issues.
-We have successfully represented both men and women in divorces, child custody cases, parenting time modifications, child support modifications, and petitions to relocate with minor children.

 Don’t go through a family law issue alone.
 Hire an experienced attorney to stand with you, and stand up for you in court.